RICKCOYL/Hotel-finder/README.md

 ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)

-# Online shop (index and search page) - Built time
+# Online hotel directory (index and search page) - Built time

 > This is a capstone/exam project for the [Microverse](https://www.microverse.org) module HTML/CSS.
 It is a Crafts(handmades) website using HTML, CSS3/SCSS, Bootstrap, and Font awesome.